Cancer survivors: Care for your body after treatment

-After your cancer treatment, as a cancer survivor you're eager to return to good health.
-But beyond your initial recovery, there are ways to improve your long-term health so that you can enjoy the years ahead as a cancer survivor.
+After your cancer treatment, you're eager to return to good health as a cancer survivor.
+And after your initial recovery, there are ways to improve your long-term health so that you can enjoy the years ahead.

 - Increased strength and endurance